eliyap/Clok/docs/token.md

 Copy the text in that box and paste it in the Clok token field:

 <img src="https://eliyap.github.io/Clok/token/loginScreen.png" alt="Token Field" style="zoom:25%;" />

+hit `Enter`, and you should be all set!